All Products

 1. Alice calls the AssumeRole operation to assume automation-role and sets SourceIdentity to alice in the request.

 2. After automation-role obtains an STS token, it calls the AssumeRole operation again to assume deploy-role.
-The SourceIdentity value is automatically passed.
+The SourceIdentity value is automatically passed along.

-3. The trust policy of deploy-role checks whether the incoming SourceIdentity is alice.
-If the verification is successful, the role assumption is allowed.
+3. The trust policy of deploy-role checks if the incoming SourceIdentity is alice.
+If the validation passes, the role assumption is allowed.

 Policy configuration steps